Can a mother refuse to acknowledge any father for her child?

 Answer:

-At the hospital, both parents may complete and sign the Affidavit to establish paternity for a child born to an unmarried mother.
-If both parents do not sign the Affidavit, the father's name will not go on the birth certificate and the child has no legal father at that time.
-Since the Affidavit must be signed by both biological parents, if either one chooses not to, paternity cannot be established by this method.
-However, the parents may choose to establish paternity at a later time.
+If both parents do not complete and sign the Affidavit to establish paternity at the hospital, the father's name won't appear on the birth certificate, and the child will have no legal father at that time.
+Since both biological parents must sign the Affidavit, if one parent chooses not to, paternity cannot be established this way.
+However, parents can still establish paternity later if they choose.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.